Understand Your 529 State Tax Benefits

 Nine states—Arizona, Arkansas, Kansas, Maine, Minnesota, Missouri, Montana, Ohio, and Pennsylvania—offer tax parity, which means that investors can deduct their taxable income on contributions made to any plan in the US (most states allow you to take a deduction only if you invest in the state-sponsored plan).

-Arkansas offers a lower $6,000 state tax deduction limit if a family invests out of state (the maximum is $10,000 when investing in-state), but the remaining six make no distinction between investing in or out of state.
+Arkansas offers a lower $6,000 state tax deduction limit if a family invests out of state (the maximum is $10,000 when investing in-state), so there still is some incentive to invest in-state.
+The remaining six make no distinction between investing in or out of state.

 Should You Shop Around for an Out-of-State 529 Plan?